harvestcore/upgote/doc/architecture-workflows.md

 Possible scenarios:

-- **The Log receives an event**: It logs all the related information.
+- **The system logs an event**: The system logs all the related information.